eb-cls-jn/BuildOwn_Single_HippoCell/README.md

 # BuildOwn Single HippoCell
 ## Description
-Build your own single hippocampal cell model using HBP data.
+Build your own single hippocampal cell model using HBP data

 Use the BluePyOpt to run an optimization choosing from HBP data for morphology, channel kinetics, features, and parameters.

 ## Contributors